 Lance McCarthy of ReTouch, has devised an alternative formula for estimating the costs of remodeling a bathroom.
 In his video, he explains that his formula is based on the number of “holes” or fixtures a bathroom has, then increases the budget when higher end materials are used.

 A bathroom with a tub, toilet and single sink would have three fixtures.
-He estimates an average remodel will cost $3,000 per “hole”.
-So, a basic 8’x9’ bathroom with three fixtures would cost $9,000 to renovate.
+He estimates an average remodel will cost $3,000 to $4,000 per “hole”.
+So, a basic 8’x9’ bathroom with three fixtures would cost between $9,000 and $12,000 to renovate.

 He creates a base rate for the products used by dividing the above number in half.
 So, for base-grade fixtures, set aside a budget of $4,500.
 This number will double as higher quality materials are used.